Contact clerking team

 • Investohills Vesta v Petergrow Ltd & Ors (Ch D, €230m) - Acting as junior counsel in €230m civil fraud claim in the Chancery Division arising out of multiple banking facility agreements.
 Obtained a €110m worldwide freezing injunction against 28 respondents in Ukraine, Cyprus, Poland, Moldova and England.
 Successfully settled.
 Reported decision: [2021] EWHC 124 (Ch).

-• Singapore banking guarantee dispute (Ch D, US$10m) - Acting as junior counsel in a US$10m cross-border banking guarantee dispute in the Chancery Division against a major international bank.
-Successfully settled shortly before trial.
+• Singapore banking guarantee dispute (Ch D, US$10m) - Acting as junior counsel in a US$10m cross-border banking guarantee dispute in the Chancery Division against Credit Suisse.
+Successfully settled shortly before 2-week trial.

 • Russian banking guarantee dispute (Comm Ct, US$6m) - Acting as junior counsel in a US$6m banking guarantee enforcement dispute in the Commercial Court against a Russian state-owned bank.